ubcengfizz/ubcfizz.ca-website/README.md

 ##### Version Control

 Always make your own branch when working on a task. **Do not** work on the master branch.
 When you are done with the task, make a pull request and ask someone else on the team to look it over before merging it with the master branch.
 This is essential for preserving functionality.
+Once the pull request has been merged, delete the branch you used for the task.

 ## Code Organization